 Performance-wise, the new Global 8000 aircraft can efficiently transport NetJets Owners to a wide variety of destinations both faster and farther than ever before.
 With its exceptional class-leading range and short-field performance, even more exclusive city pairs are now achievable, including Dubai-Houston, Singapore-Los Angeles, London-Perth, and many others.

-© 2020 David Mazor
+© 2022 David Mazor

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
-The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell a stock.
+The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell the stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.